Uproxide/more-difficulties/about.md

 # More Difficulties

-Adds 3 New Difficulties to the Game!
+Adds 4 New Difficulties to the Game!

  * Casual (4*)
  * Tough (7*)
  * Cruel (9*)
+ * capeling (capeling)

 ## Credits
  * Brift (Difficulty Sprites)